metakermit/responder-react/{{cookiecutter.project}}/README.md

 ## Deploy

 When you're ready to deploy, it's easy.
-You can deploy to Heroku;
+You can deploy to Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)